Detroit—A City Of Female Entrepreneurial Spirit

 For many entrepreneurs, they're both heading the business and making the food.
 Alleah Webb, a graduate of Central Michigan University with an entrepreneurial degree and a minor in leadership, is the owner and manager of Drifter Coffee — a fun truck and and soon-to-be coffee shop.
 While she built the business from the ground up, she still gets grilled for her credentials, with customers questioning everything from her coffee choice to her ability to hitch her trailer to her truck.

 "When I’m able to speak up and call people out for it and protect myself, I feel empowered instead of disempowered," Webb said.
-“Something I realized about being a woman in the world is people really want things from you and they take, take, take: 'I want this from you.
+“Something I realised about being a woman in the world is people really want things from you and they take, take, take: 'I want this from you.
 I want you to bring your coffee here, and I want to buy this instead.'
 That was taking up a lot of energy.
-I realized saying no and checking in with yourself is extremely powerful.
-And you realize your time is valuable."
+I realised saying no and checking in with yourself is extremely powerful.
+And you realise your time is valuable."

 Luckily, Detroit has turned out to be a hub for female entrepreneurs who are there to support and learn from each other.
 “It’s more community oriented,” Mitchell said.
 “I don’t know why the vibe is different in Detroit, but people have this attitude of figuring out things themselves and helping other people, as well.
 It’s really exciting.”